This article was last updated on February 1st 2017.

 FrSky is known to be a reliable brand who create high quality products.
 The FrSky Taranis has raised the bar with respect to RC transmitters.
 It uses the entire 2.4GHz band meaning that it has an incredible range.
 However, this is taken further in the Tarnis Plus whereby it has a large backlit LCD that gives you a constant stream of information with regards to how your drone is flying.

 Indeed, this transmitter has many incredible features that are only available on much more expensive models.
-The reason I like this controller so much is that it was designed alongside RC hobbyists – this means it was created by actual FPV pilots and thus contains all the needs that a FPV piolts need.
-The OpenTX system is Open Source and thus is always being updated by other commnity members.
+The reason I like this controller so much is that it was designed alongside RC hobbyists – this means it was created by actual FPV pilots and thus contains all the needs that an FPV pilots need.
+The OpenTX system is Open Source and thus is always being updated by other community members.
 It has 3-way switches and runs 16 channels.
 Even the large LCD screen has navigation buttons which are really helpful.
-This is my favourite controller for the above reasons and therefore you should strongly consider buying it.
+This is my favorite controller for the above reasons and therefore you should strongly consider buying it.

 The Futaba T8FG Super is a 2.4GHz system that has 14 channels.
 It has a very nice design and with a decent grip.
 The quality of the switches and gimbals feel really great when in use.
 I really like the fact that the antenna can bend very close to the transmitter which makes the controller more compact and thus means it is more portable.
 You can increase its memory by using the SD card which is really helpful if you do lots of flying.
 However, this device isn’t telemetry yet and I found the neck strap really uncomfortable to use.
 It is also very expensive.